Luwate/minWM/README.md

-# 🌍 minWM: The First Full-Stack Open-Source World Model Framework
+# 🌍 minWM: Full-Stack Open-Source Video World Model Framework

 >  ***A full-stack framework and tutorial for newcomers, rather than a specific model.***